 Zainab served as National Communications Director for the Council for the Advancement of Muslim Professionals (CAMP) from 2012 to 2014, and currently serves as a steering committee member of the Eagleton Institute of Politics’ annual “Ready to Run” conference, which prepares women interested in running for office.
 She is also currently serving as vice-chair on the board of the National Religious Campaign Against Torture (NRCAT).
 A geek at heart, by night she runs The Rebel Princess Field Manual, a blog about the lessons of politics and resistance in sci fi and fantasy.

-Stephen Miles is the Director for Win Without War, a diverse coalition of national, multi-issue organizations formed in opposition to the wars in Iraq and Afghanistan and the underlying national security strategy that created them.
+Stephen Miles is the Executive Director for Win Without War, a diverse network of activists and organizations working for a more peaceful, progressive U.S. foreign policy.
 Stephen is a veteran of campaign politics with a strong background in grassroots advocacy.
 Most recently, Stephen worked with the global campaigning organization Avaaz.
 Previously, Stephen worked in electoral politics, primarily in New Orleans, working to elect Democratic candidates and advance progressive policies.
 He previously served as the Executive Director of the American Hellenic Council focused on advancing Greek American concerns through community-based advocacy.
 Stephen is a graduate of the London School of Economics and Tulane University with academic expertise in humanitarian interventions and Middle Eastern politics.